veronique1415/veronique-desrochers-captsone/README.md

 - A listing section that will show a uploaded PDF with up to date stock that restaurant or an individual that would like to order for their own cellar.

--Hopefully a working Upload page for the administrator that stores date in the backend (and update the UI)

 </details>
 <details>
 <summary>Mockups</summary>